jdcormie/proposal/L73-java-binderchannel/wireformat.md

                                              new streams created on this
                                              transport, in bytes, before any
                                              window updates are sent. *)
+authority = string; (* Encodes the client's idea of the server's identity,
+                       typically used by the server for virtual hosting.
+If not present, servers should use their Android package name.
+                       *)

 setup transport transaction =
     version,
     binder,
     [protocol extension flags]
-    [initial stream receive window size] (* if FLAG_STREAM_FLOW_CONTROL is set *) ;
+    [initial stream receive window size] (* if FLAG_STREAM_FLOW_CONTROL is set *) [authority] (* if FLAG_AUTHORITY is set *)
+    ;
 shutdown transport transaction = [shutdown flags];
 acknowledge bytes transaction = num bytes;